aeturrell/coding-for-economists/craft-technical-reports.md

 In this chapter, you will find guidance on writing *technical reports*.
 As with other chapters, it is opinionated about what technical reports are and should be.
 As ever with writing, there are often good reasons to bend the rules—but if you follow the guidance in this chapter, you will be beginning from a position of strength.

 Technical reports are fundamentally different to research papers (covered in {ref}`craft-writing-papers`) or research blog posts (covered in {ref}`craft-research-blogs`).
 In a research blog post or a research paper, the analytical finding (and the narrative around it) is the star of the show; in a technical report, processes and methods are the stars, even though findings may be included.
 Technical reports are about documenting, well, technical details.
-They should have enough detail for the reader to understand and perhaps even reproduce the methods under discussion (or know where to stat with it).
+They should have enough detail for the reader to understand and perhaps even reproduce the methods under discussion (or know where to start with it).

-Another way that technical reports may different from a research paper is that they *can* contain the less than exciting bits of methodology and process that shouldn't make it into a paper.
+Another way that technical reports may differ from a research paper is that they *can* contain the less than exciting bits of methodology and process that shouldn't make it into a paper.
 This can very much include dead ends, and, in fact, technical reports are as important for what they say about what *doesn't* work as what they say about what does.

 This chapter has benefitted from The Institution of Engineering and Technology's guide on [Technical Report Writing](https://www.theiet.org/media/5182/technical-report-writing.pdf) as well as numerous other sources.